EllaCodes4/EllaCodes4/README.md

-- 👋 Hi, I’m @EllaCodes4!
-- 🌱 I started learning to code with SheCodes during the pandemic and have since built a number of projects showcasing my skills (see below)!
-I am currently building a project with React so stay tuned!
-- 👀 I’m interested in an Apprenticeship for Front End Developers in Edtech or an Entry-level position that provides mentorship.
-- 💞️ I’m looking to collaborate on projects that will increase access and opportunities for underserved & underrepresented communities and projects that will revolutionize education & its systems.
-- 📫 Want to work together?
-Contact me at gcorales4@gmail.com
+Hi!
+I'm Gabriella, a Stanford Grad, from San Antonio, TX, once Educator, now Front End Developer!
+I went to Stanford University as a first generation college student and went on to passionately teach at schools serving underserved communitites.
+I've always had a passion for elevating & educating others, and had always been interested in coding.
+During the pandemic, as the world changed, I decided to change with it.
+I started learning to code with SheCodes, an organization dedicated to teaching women how to code in order to close the gender gap in tech.
+I've always been in the business of breaking barriers, and I have no intention of stopping now.
+I'm passionate about making the world a better, more equitable place, and I'm joining the tech industry now with same passion for elevating people and underserved communities using education and technology.
+Want to collaborate?
+Contact me at: 📫 gcorales4@gmail.com

 <!---
 EllaCodes4/EllaCodes4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.